FREQUENTLY ASKED QUESTIONS

 We limit group sizes to maintain a safe group environment.
 This also ensures there is adequate time for each participant to share their life story.
 For a single-gender group, there are typically 4-6 participants.
 In a mixed-gender group (with a male and female facilitator), there are typically 10-14 participants.

 No, it’s not.
-Instead, it’s a discipleship process that many have found to have similar counseling-like effects.
+Untying the Knots of the Heart is a discipleship process that many have found to have similar counseling-like effects.

 The price of the leader’s kit is $95.
 It includes an Untying the Knots of the Heart workbook, lesson videos, our online facilitator training, a personal coach/mentor as you lead your group, and access to our full facilitator resource library.